StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

 * ASillyNeko's Extended Attrition
 * Aphelion's Enhanced Item Descriptions

-These come included because, taken separately, they will cause scripting conflicts with FO and break the game.
-They've since been integrated, meaning this also serves as an unofficial modpack for R1Delta.
+These come included because, taken separately, they will cause scripting conflicts with FO and break the game; meaning this also serves as an unofficial modpack for R1Delta.

 How do the NPC Pilots work?
 -
 * Currently, they are just re-skinned Grunts.
 They have max accuracy, increased movement speed, and can use any Pilot primary.
 They have a 10% chance to spawn along Grunts in drop pods (à la Battle of Demeter).
 Since they're just Grunt model-swaps, they will only grant 1 point when killed in Attrition.
 They have 200 HP (same as a human player) but are nowhere near as intelligent.
 * There is also a rare chance for NPC "Ghost Pilots" to spawn that function similarly to Sniper Spectres.
-The difference is that they're even less common and will have suppressed versions of any primary, not just snipers, and they will never appear on the minimap.
+The difference is that they're even less common and will have suppressed versions of any primary, not just snipers, and they will not appear on the minimap.
 * Grunts also only have male voice lines, so only male Pilot models are used.
 I'm hoping to *eventually* get some to spawn in the dropship with you for the intro.
-Wall-running seems to be near-impossible to implement… at the present moment, anyways.
+Wall-running seems to be near-impossible to implement… at the present moment.

 How does the evac work?